The future of music, made here.

 Division: College

-Patrick Keppel is chair of New England Conservatory's Liberal Arts and Graduate Languages departments and director of the NEC Writing & Learning Center.
-He has developed a two-semester course of actor training in improvisation and scene development for new actors, the NEC Drama Workshop, and has guided student productions of Ferdinand Bruckner's Pains of Youth and Neil Bell's Therese Raquin, and Sam Shepard’s Buried Child.
+Patrick Keppel is chair of New England Conservatory's Liberal Arts Department and director of the NEC Writing Center.
+He has developed a two-semester course of actor training in improvisation and scene development for new actors, the NEC Drama Workshop, and has guided various student workshop productions, including Ferdinand Bruckner's Pains of Youth, Emile Zola's Therese Raquin, Sam Shepard’s Buried Child, and Donald Margulies' Time Stands Still.

 Curriculum Vitae

-BA, University of Notre Dame; MA, Boston University.
+BA, University of Notre Dame, summa cum Laude; MA, Boston University.

 Affiliated Departments and Programs